Find Affordable College Courses

 Read full report on Communication Sciences at Maryville University of Saint Louis

-A rank of #5 on this year’s list means University of Missouri - Columbia is a great place for communication sciences students.
+Out of the 11 schools in Missouri that were part of this year’s ranking, University of Missouri - Columbia landed the # 5 spot on the list.
 Mizzou is a very large public school located in the city of Columbia.

 After completing their degree, communication sciences graduates from Mizzou carry an average student debtload of $22,778.